 You may choose to practice with a friend, and as one reads, the other could jot down spoken words.
 It may be worth the effort to record your sessions, that way, nothing will get overlooked.
 Whether you record or write, take further notes after each session is done of any other impressions you were left with that went unspoken.

 Be Sure of the Messages You Receive

 Know that the psychometric messages you receive are bonafide.
-As with any divinatory process, some few times you may not be right, but if you doubt yourself it will undermine your skills and inhibit you.
-Remember, research shows that the best of psychics measure 70% accuracy; no one is perfect at divination, as interpretations must be made.
+As with any divinatory process, a few times, you may not be right—but if you doubt yourself, it will undermine your skills and inhibit you.
+Remember, research shows that the best psychics measure 70% accuracy; no one is perfect at divination, as interpretations must be made.

-After the fact you may be able to find information on the history of the object you scryed; and it's great to compare notes.
+After the fact, you may be able to find information on the history of the object you scryed; and it's great to compare notes.
 However, keep in mind that there may have been incidents unfolding around the object that its possessor was not privy to.
-This means that if you've gotten something from it that cannot be substantiated, it is not necessarily false.
+This means that if you've got something from it that cannot be substantiated, it is not necessarily false.

 Information gleaned may reveal only that which relates to the time when the object was in a certain person's possession.
 However, that is when the information is accessed directly from the object and the records it holds (which is psychometry, plain and simple).
 When someone quite psychic performs psychometry, they may pick up other information, such as that directly relative to the owner of the object.
 They in that case may have the ability to read from beyond the times of when they had the object.

 Get used to keeping a psychometry journal; you will find that your own guidance is key to growth and expansion.

 Early Experience of My Own

 Here's a recount of my own first experiences in psychometry from some years back.
 A simplistic approach was taken due to the lack of ideal objects to work with in my environment at that time.
 There was a flashlight; it was owned by my husband, but alas, he had not used it much (so what could possibly come from it?).